List-Decodable Sparse Mean Estimation: Preliminaries

-The motivation of bounding the $\ell_\infty$-distance is to make sure the function value of any $k^2$-sparse $p$ is bounded for samples in the $\alpha$-good subset $T_i$ (technically, also assuming $\Var[p(G)]\leq1$).
-This is because when there exist a significant fraction of good samples in $T_i$, we want to efficiently distinguish the inliers from the outliers.
-A value-bounded polynomial function will facilitate our analysis of the function variance.
-Specifically, we have the following guarantee.
+{As will be clear in our analysis,} the motivation of bounding the $L_\infty$-distance is to make sure that the function value of any $p(x)=h_A(x-\mu_T) \in \mathbb{P}(\R^d, l, \kappa, \psi)$ is bounded for samples in the $\alpha$-good subset $T_i$.
+This is because when there exist a significant fraction of good samples in $T_i$, we want to efficiently distinguish the corrupted and uncorrupted ones.
+A value-bounded polynomial function will facilitate our analysis on the function variance.